 One of his greatest joys was when his children and grandchildren called him "Pops".

-A memorial service will be held on April 24, 2020 at 3pm at Albert G. Horton Jr Memorial Veterans Cemetery in Suffolk, Virginia with military honors.
+A memorial service will be held at a later date at Albert G. Horton Jr Memorial Veterans Cemetery in Suffolk, Virginia with military honors.

 Condolences may be offered via the "Memory Wall" tab.